hsandt/pico-boots/README.md

 For now, you can find xdelta3 patches for Linux and OSX PICO-8 runtime binaries in [pico-boots/scripts/patches](pico-boots/scripts/patches), and a script that automatically creates a patched version of a Linux runtime at [scripts/patch_pico8_runtime.sh](scripts/patch_pico8_runtime.sh).

-I am also working on a script to export and immediately patch runtime binaries on [pico-sonic](https://github.com/hsandt/sonic-pico8).
+I am also working on a script to export and immediately patch runtime binaries on [pico sonic](https://github.com/hsandt/sonic-pico8).

 ## Test